 - You should also have a basic knowledge of policy and management processes.
 You can obtain a grounding in this area by completing a self-study package supplied by the programme.

 - If you have a Bachelor of Science degree in another subject, you are still welcome to apply.
 In that case your application will be assessed by the Admissions Board.

 - English language proficiency requirements.
-VU University Amsterdam requires international applicants to pass an English language proficiency test.
+Vrije Universiteit Amsterdam requires international applicants to pass an English language proficiency test.

 N.B.
 Students who need a visa (MVV) to enter the Netherlands must have passed the test and submitted the original test certificate before 1 June.
 All other students have to submit the test certificate at the latest before 1 September.